 \subsection{Feedback Edge Number}

-Here we present a single-exponential FPT algorithm for {\STC} parameterized by the feedback edge number $\fes$ of the input graph.
-Notice that the algorithm of \cref{thm:tw-alg} already implies that the problem is FPT: any instance with $k \ge \fes+1$ is trivially yes, thus one can easily obtain an $\fes^{\bO(\fes)} n^{\bO(1)}$ algorithm.
+Notice that the algorithm of \cref{thm:tw-alg} already implies that {\STC} is FPT parameterized by the feedback edge number $\fes$ of the input graph: any instance with $k \ge \fes+1$ is trivially yes, while if $k \le \fes$ we can use the fact that $\tw(G) \le \fes(G)$ and apply \cref{thm:tw-alg}, obtaining an $\fes^{\bO(\fes)} n^{\bO(1)}$ algorithm.
 A natural question is whether the slightly super-exponential parametric dependence can be overcome, and we answer this affirmatively by providing such an algorithm.
-On a high level, our algorithm is based on the fact that we can safely delete vertices of degree $1$, resulting in a graph with only $\bO(\fes)$ vertices of degree larger than $2$.
+In fact, more strongly, we present a kernelization algorithm that results in a graph with only $\bO(\fes)$ vertices and edges, thus allowing us to exhaustively guess the spanning tree of minimum congestion.
+To do so, we notice that we can safely delete vertices of degree $1$, resulting in a graph with only $\bO(\fes)$ vertices of degree larger than $2$.
 Next, we can contract most of the remaining edges, thereby leaving only $\bO(\fes)$ of them, thus allowing us to guess exhaustively which edges belong to an optimal solution.